What kind of training and education does an art therapist need to have?

 Will the training that I have outside of Canada be acceptable to Canadian standards?

-If the professional art therapy association of a particular country recognizes the program, CATA honours that program as well.
+If the professional art therapy association of a particular country recognizes the program, CATA honours that program as meeting CATA education standards.
 As an example, if you took your training in the USA, the professional association in the US is the American Art Therapy Association (AATA).
 They have a listing on their website of all the schools with programs that they have approved.
 Same in the UK and other countries.
-If you are concerned whether the program you wish to take will allow you eligibility to be a Professional or Registered member of CATA in the future, and that country does not have a governing association, then you can direct your question to our Education Director at email@example.com.
+If you are concerned whether the program you wish to take will allow you eligibility to be a Professional or Registered member of CATA in the future, and that country does not have a governing association, then you can direct your question to our Education Director at firstname.lastname@example.org.

 What is the typical salary of an art therapist?